MaxSpur/unity-vr-et-workshop/docs/5-io.md

 This creates a [`Dictionary`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-7.0) from our text file, taking the colon (:) as a separator for each line: the left part of a line before it (e.g., `pos`) becomes a *key* and the right part (e.g., `-2,0,-1`) the *value.*

+!!!
+Warning "Parsing issues"
+    Depending on your operating system's language settings, the parser may mess up this format: in some languages, a comma is used in place of the decimal point in mixed numbers, etc. — this can cause problems when parsing strings.

+    A possible solution is to set the `CultureInfo.InvariantCulture` *default,* as explained in [this Stack Overflow entry](https://stackoverflow.com/questions/12729922/how-to-set-cultureinfo-invariantculture-default).
+    You need to include another library that your script *uses*: `#!csharp using System.Threading;`, which will allow you to add this line to the beginning of your `Start()` function:

+    `#!csharp Thread.CurrentThread.CurrentCulture = System.Globalization.CultureInfo.InvariantCulture;`

 ### Instantiating a prefab

 We can now use the information gotten from our signpostData.txt file to [*instantiate*](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) Signpost objects from the Signpost prefab and assign to them parameters that we store in our `SPdataParsed` dictionary: